ttgrex1/Video-Clip-Downloader/README.md

 Overview
 Video Clip Downloader is a Python-based GUI application that enables users to download video clips from popular platforms like YouTube, TikTok, and Facebook.
-The tool provides the flexibility to specify start and end times for clips, select video resolution, and optionally download available transcripts.
+The tool provides the flexibility to specify start and end times for clips, select video resolution, download audio-only versions, and optionally download available transcripts.
 It uses yt-dlp for downloading and ffmpeg for video processing, wrapped in a user-friendly tkinter interface.

 Features
-•	Download Video Clips: Specify start and end times to download specific parts of a video.
+Download Video Clips: Specify start and end times to download specific parts of a video.
+Download Audio Only: Option to download just the audio from the video.
-•	Resolution Selection: Choose from multiple resolutions (144p, 240p, 360p, 480p, 720p, 1080p).
+Resolution Selection: Choose from multiple resolutions (144p, 240p, 360p, 480p, 720p, 1080p).
-•	Transcript Download: Automatically download available transcripts in text format.
+Transcript Download: Automatically download available transcripts in text format.
-•	Batch Downloading: Supports efficient, multi-threaded downloading using aria2c.
+Batch Downloading: Supports efficient, multi-threaded downloading using aria2c.
-•	Cross-Platform: Runs on Windows, macOS, and Linux.
+Cross-Platform: Runs on Windows, macOS, and Linux.

 Installation
 Prerequisites
-•	Python 3.x
-•	yt-dlp (Install via pip)
-•	ffmpeg (Ensure it’s installed and added to your system's PATH)
-•	aria2c (Optional, for faster downloads)
+Python 3.x (including tkinter for the GUI) yt-dlp (Install via pip) ffmpeg (Ensure it’s installed and added to your system's PATH) aria2c (Optional, for faster downloads)
-### Prerequisites
-- Python 3.x (including `tkinter` for the GUI)
-- `ffmpeg` (Ensure it’s installed and added to your system's PATH)

 Steps
 1. Clone the repository:
-bash
-Copy code
 git clone https://github.com/ttgrex1/Video-Clip-Downloader.git
 cd video-clip-downloader

-2. Install the required Python packages: bash
+3. Install the required Python packages: pip install -r requirements.txt

-Copy code
-pip install -r requirements.txt
-3. Run the application:
+5. Run the application:
-bash
-Copy code
 python main.py

 Usage